 "It’s been good and bad [in business this year]," he says, "but it was more good than bad and I wasn't worried in any way because of my landlord’s behaviour."

-As the store prepares to close its doors to adhere to the Level 5 restrictions imposed nationwide Burke has been ramping up a support local campaign through Stylish Guy social media channels.
+As the store adheres to the Level 5 restrictions imposed nationwide, Burke has been ramping up a support local campaign through Stylish Guy social media channels.

 "I’m fairly active within the Clontarf area and there are certain businesses that I love and would deal with on a regular basis," he says.
 "We decided that on our platform, we're going to support businesses that we like to support ourselves."